jianmin-Liu/CEGS/README.md

 CEGS is an advanced network configuration synthesis system that leverages Graph Neural Networks (GNNs) and Large Language Models (LLMs) to automate network configuration synthesis.
 It can understand high-level user intents, identify and generalize from configuration examples, and generate correct, verifiable network configurations for arbitrary topologies.

-## Abstract

-> Network configuration synthesis promises to increase the efficiency of network management by reducing human involvement.
-However, despite significant advances in this field, existing synthesizers still require much human effort in drafting configuration templates or coding in a domain-specific language.
-We argue that the main reason for this is that a core capability is missing for current synthesizers: identifying and following configuration examples in configuration manuals and generalizing them to arbitrary topologies.
->
-> In this work, we fill this capability gap with two recent advancements in artificial intelligence: graph neural networks (GNNs) and large language models (LLMs).
-We build CEGS, which can automatically identify appropriate configuration examples, follow and generalize them to fit target network scenarios.
-CEGS features a GNN-based Querier to identify relevant examples from device documentations, a GNN-based Classifier to generalize the example to arbitrary topology, and an efficient LLM-driven synthesis method to quickly and correctly synthesize configurations that comply with the intents.
-Evaluations of real-world networks and complex intents show that CEGS can automatically synthesize correct configurations for a network of 1094 devices without human involvement.
-In contrast, the state-of-the-art LLM-based synthesizer are more than 30 times slower than CEGS on average, even when human experts are in the loop.

 ## System Workflow

 CEGS operates in three main phases to translate high-level user intents into device-specific configurations: